 Different types of Bridal TiarasWedding Headbands

 Slide the tiara on at a 45 degree angle.
 Adjust the tiara band to suit your hairstyle.
-Use of pins to secure it in place.
+Use bobbi pins to secure it in place as needed.
 Adjust the hairstyle or loose locks to cover the pins.
 Take advantage of an experienced hair stylist to help you place your tiara.

 Tips and tricks

-• First of all, choose your gown; then select your accessories including the tiara.
-Keep your hairstyle in mind while selecting a wedding tiara.
+• First of all, choose your gown; then select your accessories including the wedding headpiece.
+Keep your hairstyle in mind while selecting a wedding headpiece.

 • To give the wedding party a coordinated look, the attendants can compliment the bride's ensemble by wearing a smaller or simpler version of the bride's tiara.
 The bride may also choose a tiara with color rhinestones

 if your wedding gown and wedding theme is vintage inspired.
 We offer a large selection of antique silver and vintage inspired bridal headpieces

 • If your hair is short, light and delicate tiaras are best.
 Brides with short hair usually prefer headband style tiara

 • Match the type of gown with your tiara.
 Complement crystals in your gown with crystals in your wedding tiara; same holds good for pearls and rhinestones too.